Kapili at Hoopili

 No analysis available

-I looked for hotel-rental-pool language such as "hotel pool," "managed by hotel," or branded programs like Hilton/Trump/Ritz.
-There is no such mention, and without evidence that STR is allowed, this must be false.
+I looked for hotel pool language such as "hotel rental program," "managed by hotel," or branded pool references like Hilton/Trump/Ritz, and found none.
+Because STR is not supported by the remarks, hotel-pool participation must also be false.

 No analysis available